Auto text: “Insert Lung Wedge Medical” or “Insert Lung Wedge Tumor”

 - Weigh and measure in 3 dimensions.

-- Formalin fixation is appropriate if desired, especially in cases of TB.
+- Formalin fixation is appropriate if desired, especially in cases of TB (fixed for 24 hours).

 - Others can be grossed same-day.